Coughing up blood (Hemoptysis) Types, Causes, and Treatment

 3. When I cough, is there blood in my mucus?

-Hemoptysis is the medical word for blood in the cough.
+Hemoptysis is the medical term for blood in the cough.
 Small amounts of bright red blood or frothy sputum with blood streaks (phlegm) may come up in your coughing.
 Blood usually comes from the lungs and is often the result of a prolonged cough or a chest infection.

 4. Why is there blood in mucus?